 Her first poetry chapbook, Patchwork Memories, received the 2005 Paul Green Multimedia Award from North Carolina Society of Historians.
 Previously, Ledford’s writings have appeared in Pembroke Magazine, Asheville Poetry Review, Main Street Rag, Appalachian Heritage, Cappers, Our State Magazine and other journals.

 Ledford’s primary themes are nature, a sense of place and family – themes that writers have often explored.
 But consider one of Ledford’s favorite quotes: “Nature is universal, i.e., a waterfall in Africa is in content the same as a waterfall in North Carolina.”
-In other words, one can always relate to universal themes – particularly when they are crafted into such lean yet redolent lines of verse as in Ledford’s poems.
+In other words, one can always relate to universal themes – mainly when they are crafted into such lean yet redolent lines of verse as in Ledford’s poems.